 6.12.1 Introduction

 This solution addresses the KI #1.
-The proposed solution registers AKMA anchor key (KAKMA) and A-KID to the AAnF in VPLMN after primary authentication for UE in the same manner of KAKMA and A-KID registration to the AAnF in HPLMN.
+The proposed solution supports registration of AKMA anchor key (KAKMA) and A-KID to the AAnF in VPLMN after primary authentication for UE in the same manner of KAKMA and A-KID registration to the AAnF in HPLMN.
 The KAKMA and A-KID are forwarded to the VPLMN during primary authentication procedure.
-After the primary authentication procedure, the AMF in VPLMN registers AKMA keys to the AAnF in VPLMN.
+After the primary authentication procedure, the AMF in VPLMN registers the AKMA keys to the AAnF in VPLMN.

 Once the KAKMA and the A-KID are registered in AAnFs in VPLMN and HPLMN, the UE in VPLMN is able to access to both VPLMN AF and HPLMN AF.
 Moreover, even if KAUSF which is a root key of the KAKMA is changed by new primary authentication, there is no need additional key update procedure for the VPLMN AAnF since the new KAKMA and A-KID will replace the old keys whenever primary authentication is performed.

 6.12.2 Solution details

+6.12.2.1 AKMA anchor key registration in roaming scenario

-Figure 6.12.2-1: AKMA anchor key registration to the AAnF in VPLMN after primary authentication
+Figure 6.12.2.1-1: AKMA anchor key registration to the AAnF in VPLMN after primary authentication